Pyrrha-Platform/Pyrrha-Database/README.md

     You can now load the .sql file as follows:
     ```
-    docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'source /var/lib/mysql/prometeo.sql;'
+    docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'source /var/lib/mysql/pyrrha.sql;'
     ```

 6. Verify the database

-    You should be able to see the Prometeo database:
+    You should be able to see the Pyrrha database:

     ```
     docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'show databases;'